TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * Known Issues
     * Elite events are currently disabled.
     * Artifact codes are not placed in world, and can instead be found on the wiki.
 (For now)
     * NOTE: Chirr players are advised to download [EnemyImportance](https://thunderstore.io/package/pseudopulse/EnemyImportance/) due to a known enemy sliding bug caused by how SOTS changes enemy collision and Chirr's grab.
-This mod also impacts performance so it isnt a requirement, but if recommended if you want the best Chirr experience
+This mod also impacts performance so it isnt a requirement, but is recommended if you want the best Chirr experience
     * Skins for SS2 survivors are not working as intended and are not showing up players
     * Baby Toys is disabled and is being reworked due to NRE spam it caused.